tatsumoto-ren/tatsumoto-ren.github.io/blog/jp1k-anki-deck.md

 ## WCCs deck

+If you think that word cards suit you better, try this version of the deck.
-This deck has only the target word on the front.
+The cards have only the target word on the front.
 Example sentence is hidden behind the "Reveal context" button.
-Content on the back is similar to the TSC deck.
+The content on the back is similar to the TSC deck.

 <p align="center"><img alt="tsc" class="shadow" src="img/jp1k-wcc.webp"></p>
 <p align="center"><i>An example WCC from AJT Kanji Transition.</i></p>